thisHermit/nebula/Plan.md

 # Integrating Bitcoin Network Support into Nebula Crawler

 This document outlines the challenges of adding support for the Bitcoin network to the Nebula crawler and provides a detailed list of the tasks required to achieve this integration.
+Adding support for the Bitcoin network to the Nebula crawler involves several challenges due to differences in network protocols and message handling.
+By systematically implementing the tasks outlined below, these challenges can be overcome.
+The integration will enable Nebula to crawl and monitor the Bitcoin network effectively, providing valuable insights and extending its capabilities to support a wider range of networks.

 ## Challenges in Adding Bitcoin Support to Nebula